-of NCWGE's Title IX at 40 report (2012, pdf)
+- Download the new Women and STEM chapter of NCWGE's Title IX at 45 report (2017, pdf)

 Previous reports and additional links can be viewed at NCWGE Archives.
 Please note that the data maintained in this archive is for historical and research purposes and may not be the most current.
 Please contact NCWGE for the most current information.